Kitchen Stewardship | Caring for All Our Gifts

 Healthy Homemade Sweetened Condensed Milk Substitute (Starting with Real Milk!)

 Here’s a substitute for a can of sweetened condensed milk that verges on healthy and includes zero nonfat dry milk powder OR evaporated milk, unlike most other homemade sweetened condensed milk recipes out there.
-(Why I don’t trust nonfat dry milk powder much…) I’ll tell you the ingredients of sweetened condensed milk so it tastes just right!
-Homemade sweetened condensed milk is easier to make than you think.

 Homemade Sweetened Condensed Milk Recipe

-What is Sweetened Condensed Milk?
+What Is Sweetened Condensed Milk?

-Typically this canned delight is made so that you can have milk when fresh isn’t available.
+Typically this canned delight is made so that you can have milk when fresh milk isn’t available.
 It’s condensed and sweetened so that it lasts longer.
-One recipe I use this sweetened condensed milk substitute in every Christmas is homemade Irish Cream.
+(It also adds a richer sweeter flavor to cake recipes.)

 Sweetened condensed milk works well if you want a more creamy texture than plain old milk provides.
 I prefer making it at home to avoid unneeded preservatives and BPA from the lining of a can.
+You can also adjust the sweetness level, but be aware that lowering the sugar will affect the texture a bit.

 Ok, I know this is a post about making your own condensed milk…but sometimes you want to have a can on hand for short notice.
 Nothing wrong with that, just check your ingredients.
 I found an organic option at Thrive Market.
 They’ll deliver straight to your door (and give you 15% off your first order!) so give it a shot if you like to keep some handy.